vickneee/myDiamonds/README.md

 This is a small project about My Development resources. 📃

-If you like it, give a ⭐ to it.
+If you like it, give a ⭐ to this small project.

 No contributions will be accepted.
-If you like to modify that list make a fork and feel free to make your own versio.
+If you would like to modify that list, make a fork, and feel free to make your version.

 ---------------------------